-- simple values, such as a string or numeric values - values of other data types - formulas that start with an apostrophe followed by = or, alternatively, are enclosed by { } - another cell value or a range of another cell values referenced in a cell formula

-The following table describes how a cell value can be referenced in a spreadsheet table.
+- simple values, such as a string or numeric values - values of other data types - formulas, which can be mathematical expressions, rule calls, and other operators or functions Formulas are preceded by an apostrophe followed by = if editing a table in Excel, or directly with = if editing a table in OpenL Tablets WebStudio. - another cell value or a range of another cell values referenced in a cell formula The following table describes how a cell value can be referenced in a spreadsheet table.